-IF you’re looking to include immune-boosting foods and supplements in your diet, then blackcurrants are an excellent choice, with recent studies highlighting they can prevent “opportunistic infections”, which include circulating seasonal viruses and bacteria.
+IF you’re looking to include immune-boosting foods and supplements in your diet, then blackcurrants are an excellent choice, with recent studies highlighting they can prevent opportunistic infections and circulating seasonal viruses and bacteria.

 A natural supplement such as blackcurrant extract, which has no side effects, is also particularly good for the elderly, who often have weakened immune systems.